wasabina67/zen-slug-cleaner/README.md

 1. Open any webpage in Google Chrome
 2. Right-click on the page and select "ZenSlugCleaner"
-3. The URL will be copied to your clipboard
+3. The URL without SEO slug will be copied to your clipboard
 4. You can paste it anywhere you like

 ## Developer Dashboard